cleesmith/keys2text_proxy/README.md

 - **novelcrafter**

   Keys2Text was written for and tested using [novelcrafter](https://www.novelcrafter.com)<br>
-  Keys2Text handles CORS so your web browser can perform behind the scenes local `fetch`-es to your Keys2Text Proxy server.<br>
+  Keys2Text handles CORS so your web browser can perform behind the scenes<br>
+  local `fetch`-es to your Keys2Text Proxy server.<br>

 > Personally, for `novelcrafter` settings I use `LM Studio` in `AI Connections` and change the port.<br>
   When using API keys for all of the AI providers, the list of models is over 300, which is wow and unweildy.<br>